War for Earth-3

 "War for Earth-3" is a 2022 crossover event in DC Comics publications.
-Written by Robbie Thompson, Denis Hopeless and Jeremy Adams, the story follows a conflict between the Suicide Squad, Crime Syndicate of America, Teen Titans, and Flash as Amanda Waller creates a plan to have an everlasting Suicide Squad.
+Written by Robbie Thompson, Dennis Hopeless and Jeremy Adams, the story follows a conflict between the Suicide Squad, Crime Syndicate of America, Teen Titans, and Flash as Amanda Waller creates a plan to have an everlasting Suicide Squad.
 The story appeared in five issues spread across three comic titles published over five weeks in March 2022.
 The event received mixed reviews from critics, with critics praising the story and action but criticizing the art and characters, particularly the Crime Syndicate.

 Publication history

 "War for Earth-3" storyline was teased at the end of 2021, when it was revealed that DC Comics would create a crossover event featuring the Teen Titans, Suicide Squad, Crime Syndicate and Flash that will deal with Amanda Waller trying to exert her influence over the DC Multiverse.

 Plot summary

 Prelude

-Bloodsport is hired by Amanda Waller to recruit more alternate universes of Suicide Squad in Earth-3 when he sees Ultraman, Owlman, Superwoman, Emerald Knight (an evil version of John Stewart) terrorizing civilians.
+Bloodsport is hired by Amanda Waller to recruit more alternate universes of Suicide Squad in Earth-3 when he sees Ultraman, Owlman, Superwoman, and Emerald Knight (an evil version of John Stewart) terrorizing civilians.
 Bloodsport attacks Black Siren (an evil version of Black Canary) when Ultraman arrives and nearly kills him.
-Back on Earth-Prime, Amanda Waller's Suicide Squad (Talon, Nocturna, Match, Culebra, Ambush Bug, and Major Force) are training with Amanda Waller still not trusting Peacemaker for letting Rick Flag escape.
-Amanda Waller sends the Suicide Squad to Earth-3 where they fight the Crime Syndicate of America and they rescue Bloodsport and kidnap Black Siren before going back to Russia where they meet Conner Kent.
+Back on Earth-Prime, Waller's Suicide Squad (Talon, Nocturna, Match, Culebra, Ambush Bug, and Major Force) are training, with Waller still not trusting Peacemaker for letting Rick Flag escape.
+Waller sends the Suicide Squad to Earth-3 where they fight the Crime Syndicate of America.
+The Suicide Squad rescues Bloodsport and kidnaps Black Siren before going back to Russia, where they meet Conner Kent.

-Rick Flag and Amanda Waller had a fallout because Amanda Waller sees Suicide Squad as disposable and wants to create a new Justice League to take over the world, which causes Amanda Waller to imprison Rick Flag, but Peacemaker frees him.
-Match and Conner fight while Bloodsport and Nocturna investigate and it's revealed that Amanda Waller cloned Conner Kent which created Match.
-Amanda Waller teleports the Suicide Squad members away, and Rick Flag decides to recruit his own team starting with Mirror Master, and it's revealed that Talon is a mole in the Suicide Squad.
+Rick Flag and Amanda Waller had a fallout because Waller sees Suicide Squad as disposable and wants to create a new Justice League to take over the world, which causes Waller to imprison Flag, but Peacemaker frees him.
+Match and Conner fight while Bloodsport and Nocturna investigate and learn that Amanda Waller created Match by cloning Conner.
+Waller teleports the Suicide Squad members away, and Flag decides to recruit his own team starting with Mirror Master, and it's revealed that Talon is a mole in the Suicide Squad.